fishybell/LibraryObscura/README.md

 # LibraryObscura
-[Obfuscated C](https://www.ioccc.org/) Web API to mimic a bacic library.
+[Obfuscated C](https://www.ioccc.org/) Web API to mimic a basic library.

 This is, apparently, what I write when given a basic challenge, but the point is "having fun with it."